Published March 26, 2026 · CoinTaxReporting

 Cost Basis Method

-South Korea uses the moving average cost method for calculating cost basis.
-Each time you purchase the same virtual asset, the cost is averaged across all units held.
+South Korea uses the moving average cost method.
+Each purchase of the same virtual asset gets averaged into the total cost across all units held.
 Acquisition costs include purchase price plus transaction fees.
+Track every purchase to maintain an accurate running average.

 Exchange Reporting Obligations